 - Google already has rules to say app developers using the Play Store must limit their use of personal data and inform users about their privacy practices.

-Starting in 2022, the rules will change to require more specific information.
+Starting in 2022, the rules require more specific information.
 This includes:

 - Details of whether you collect data in certain categories